Lab 1: Editing Forms and Working with Form Data in InfoPath 2003

 Each member of the IT department at Contoso Corporation should be familiar with the editing capabilities of Microsoft® Office InfoPath™ 2003.
 In particular, they need to know the fundamentals of filling out forms, including how to merge data from several forms into a single form, how to export data to a Microsoft Office Excel 2003 worksheet, and how to sign the form with a digital signature.

 In this lab, you will learn how to do the following:

 - Fill out an InfoPath form.

 Exercise 1: Fill Out Form Fields

 In the following exercises, you fill out a simple sales report form.

 To open a form

-Select Lab1Template.xsn, and then click Open.
+- Select Lab1Template.xsn, and then click Open.
 The Contoso sales report form opens in InfoPath.
-After you have opened the form, you can start filling it out.
+Once you have opened the form, you can begin filling it out.